 In 1868, French artist Rodolphe Julian (1839-1907) founded the Académie Julian as another option for art education in Paris.
 His academy appealed to students who wanted something different from the conservative, formal, highly competitive École des Beaux-Arts.
 The Académie was open to female students, who could not attend the École until 1897, and allowed them to draw from the all-important nude models.

-Life at the Académie Julian was informal in atmosphere and open to new artistic ideas.
+Life at the Académie Julian was informal in the atmosphere and open to new artistic ideas.
 It’s little surprise, then, that its alumni include Henri Matisse, Pierre Bonnard, and Marcel Duchamp.
 The school was also popular with Americans such as John Singer Sargent and Robert Henri.
-(Sargent also studied at the École, as it was possible to do both.)
-All in all, art students from more than fifty countries attended the Académie Julian before it closed in 1939.
+Sargent also studied at the École, as it was possible to do both.
+All in all, art students from more than 50 countries attended the Académie Julian before it closed in 1939.

 The Slade School of Fine Art opened in 1871 as a part of the University College of London.
 Its name comes from British art collector Felix Slade (1788-1868), who left money in his will to establish the school.
 He also helped to further art education at Oxford and Cambridge.
 Like the Académie Julian, the Slade School was a progressive alternative to the official academy.
 It was more inclined towards the avant-garde and open to female artists from the very beginning.

 Founded in 1919 by Walter Gropius (1883-1969), the Bauhaus is perhaps the biggest household name of all art academies.
 It sparked an entire movement in its name, which has become synonymous with modern design.
-The Bauhaus included all kinds of art, design, and craft, following Gropius’s belief that every art works in harmony with the others.
+The Bauhaus included all kinds of art, design, and craft, following Gropius’s belief that all art forms work in harmony with each other.
 Departments at the Bauhaus included weaving, ceramics, metalwork, graphic art, and cabinet making.
 While traditional craftsmanship was clearly valued at the Bauhaus, so too were industrial design, experimentation, and innovation.
 However, the school’s practices and focuses evolved over its short lifetime.

 The Bauhaus had three facilities throughout its 14-year history: Weimar, Dessau, and Berlin.
 The Nazis closed the Bauhaus in 1933, and many Bauhaus artists soon fled Germany for America.